aiidalab/aiidalab-registry/README.md

     ```json
         {
             "title": "AiiDA Tutorials",
-            "description": "Learn how to use AiiDA using jupyter notebooks on the AiiDA lab.",
+            "description": "Learn how to use AiiDA using jupyter notebooks on the AiiDAlab.",
             "version": "0.1-alpha",
             "authors": "A. Person, B. Smart",
             "logo": "folder/logo.png",